jcharry/SciPlay/README.md

 ![Sun Demo](https://github.com/jcharry/SciPlay/blob/master/img/sun.png)

 This repo contains a physics engine I'm building for the express purpose of learning about simulating physics.
-That's is.
+That's it.
 I don't intend to make this stable or completely usable (there are a bunch of mature, powerful libraries already out there, and why reinvent the wheel?).
 I do however intend to learn as much about game physics as I can, and building this library helps me do just